johnxu21/johnxu21.github.io/teaching/CS472-Spring2023/study_material/study_material.md

 References to some resources.
 * The google test framework [ gtest-1.7.zip | gtest-1.6.zip ]
 * Original can be found on [GitHub googletest](https://github.com/google/googletest)
 * The test framework must also be compiled.
-This is done through cmake.
+This is done through ```cmake```.
 Instructions can be found at [GoogleTest Readme.md](https://github.com/google/googletest/blob/main/googletest/README.md)
 * Design by contract [DesignByContract.h](material/DesignByContract.h) (A minimalist version with REQUIRE and ENSURE macros that -- if the condition is not met -- immediately stop the program with a simple message).
 * Loading [TicTacToe in CLion](material/loading_ttt/loading_ttt.md)
 * A documentation generator [DoxyGen](https://doxygen.nl/)